reactjs/react.dev/src/content/reference/react/use.md

 ### How do I prevent the component calling `use` from abruptly appearing in the UI? {/*how-do-i-prevent-the-component-calling-use-from-abruptly-appearing-in-the-ui*/}

-Components that pass a promise to `use` must be wraped in [`Suspense`](/reference/react/Suspense) to prevent the Component from "poping in" when the promise is resolved.
+Components that pass a promise to `use` must be wrapped in [`Suspense`](/reference/react/Suspense) to prevent the Component from "popping in" when the promise is resolved.
 In the examples below, the `Message` Component calls the `use` hook.
-Because the `Message` Component is not wraped in [`Suspense`](/reference/react/Suspense) the `Message` component will abruptly pop into the page when `messagePromise` is resolved:
+Because the `Message` Component is not wrapped in [`Suspense`](/reference/react/Suspense) the `Message` component will abruptly pop into the page when `messagePromise` is resolved:
 ```js
 function Messages({messagePromise}) {
   // ❌ the `Message` component will pop-in